 What Happens If You Paint Over Caulk?

-However, you should know that this only works for regular types of paints.
+However, this only works for regular types of paints.
 If you apply a penetrating paint or oil finish on the caulk, the caulk will repel the paint.
 This is because caulk is a moisture-resistant sealant meaning that it doesn’t allow moisture to penetrate.

 Since the penetrating paint can’t get in the caulk, it will not stick well and will eventually peel off when you apply it over the caulk.
 So, what happens when you paint over caulk largely depends on the type of paint that you applied.

-However, you should know that a primer coating is usually required over the caulk before you apply the paint.
+However, a primer coating is usually required over the caulk before you apply the paint.
 Especially, if you are working on a caulk that doesn’t accept paint properly.
 When you prime the caulk before applying the paint, the caulk will accept the paint better.

 Non-paintable caulks especially those designed for outdoor use like exterior caulk and polyurethane caulk take longer to dry enough to be painted.
 On average exterior and polyurethane caulk take about 3 days to become dry enough to be painted.